OpenSCAP/scap-workbench/README.md

 What now?
 ---------

-You should have a built scap-workbench executable by now.
+You should have a built SCAP Workbench executable by now.
 Please refer to the user manual for documentation on how to use it.

 There are 3 ways to get the user manual: